dan-behar/Data_Contracts/README.md

 # Data_Contracts
-Implementation of a proof of concept for a Data Contract implementatiom
+Implementation of a proof of concept for a Data Contract implementation